DambergC/Powershell_script/PatchManagement/Set-MaintanceWindows/ReadMe.md

   <li>ClearOldMW - If you want to clean up old Maintance Window for the Collection
   <li>ApplyTo - If you want Any, TaskSequence or Only SoftwareUpdates to be controled by Maintance Window
 </ol>
-<p>From your input the script will calculate Patch Tuesday for the month and set start- and stoptime for the maintance Window.
+<p>From your input the script will calculate Patch Tuesday for the month and set start- and endtime for the maintance Window.